Alert Message

 25 June 2021

-Fair Pay Agreements on the horizon
+Fair Pay Agreements: Big shake up on the horizon

 The Government is introducing Fair Pay Agreements, and as one commentator puts it, it could be “the biggest shake-up in the employment sector for decades.”